-Banana is both good and bad for chickens, it is full of vitamins such as A, B6 & vitamin C. These are very important vitamins for chickens, but ripe bananas are also full of sugars so should only be given as a treat.
-We give our 2 rescue chickens 1 banana per week, so why is banana good for a chicken?
+Banana is both good and bad for chickens; it contains vitamins such as A, B6 & C. These are essential vitamins for chickens, but ripe bananas are also full of sugars, so they should only be given as a treat.
+We give our 2 rescue chickens 1 banana per week, so why is a banana good for a chicken?

-- Vitamin A helps chickens in growing strong & healthy as well as being essential for reproduction (Egg production).
-A lack of vitamin A may cause nutritional roup which is characterised by conjunctivitis like symptoms.
+Vitamin A helps chickens in growing strong & healthy as well as being essential for reproduction (Egg production).
+A lack of vitamin A may cause nutritional groups characterised by conjunctivitis-like symptoms.

-- Vitamin C is important to maintain a chicken’s egg laying performance.
-It is required to maintain normal body metabolic activities and to meet physiological requirements like laying eggs.
+Vitamin C is vital to maintain a chicken’s egg-laying performance.
+Maintaining average body metabolic activities and meeting physiological requirements like laying eggs is required.

-Bananas also contain some minerals that are also good for chickens and their health, they contain mainly magnesium, iron & niacin.
-They also contain some other trace elements but these three are the main contenders.
+Bananas also contain some minerals that are good for chickens and their health, mainly magnesium, iron & niacin.
+They contain other trace elements, but these three are the leading contenders.

-- Magnesium is essential for the chicken’s body to be able to digest calcium and phosphorus which are important for egg development as well as other cellular metabolic processes.
+Magnesium is essential for the chicken’s body to digest calcium and phosphorus, which are essential for egg development and other cellular metabolic processes.

-- Iron is an essential mineral for all living things, playing important roles in oxygen and electron transport as well as in DNA synthesis.
+Iron is an essential mineral for all living things, playing important roles in oxygen and electron transport and DNA synthesis.

 Can chickens eat banana peel?

-Yes, they certainly can eat banana skins although not all chickens will unless it is cut into small pieces.
-Banana skins/peels can be very fibrous and hard for a chicken to eat unless chopped up.
-However it is worth the effort as the banana peel also holds the minerals and vitamins we have just discussed.
+Yes, they can eat banana skins, although not all chickens will unless cut into small pieces.
+Banana skins/peels can be very fibrous and hard for a chicken to eat unless chopped.
+However, it is worth the effort as the banana peel also holds the minerals and vitamins we discussed.

-Can I feed my chickens a whole banana?
+Can I feed my chooks a whole banana?

-Yes you can!
-Chickens are a big fan of overripe bananas as they are a tasty, sweet and easily eaten food for them.
-I find the most effective way to feed a banana to a chicken is to throw in a whole unopened & ripe (soft) banana into their coop.
+Yes, you can!
+Chickens are big fans of overripe bananas, a tasty, sweet and quickly eaten food.
+The most effective way to feed a banana to a chicken is to throw in a whole unopened & ripe (soft) banana into their coop.
 This is how to feed bananas to your chickens.

-Bananas can be very high in natural sugars so they should only be given to chickens as a treat.
-On average we feed our chickens around half an over ripe banana per week.
-This works as a great supplement when given as part of a balanced diet.
-You should always have a good feed available to your chickens.
+Bananas can be very high in natural sugars, so they should only be given to chickens as a treat.
+We feed our chickens around half an over-ripe banana per week.
+This is a great supplement when given as part of a balanced diet.
+It would be best to always have suitable feed available to your chickens.